 Beyond its fabled beaches, reconsidering how its unique history and ways have shaped Italy and Europe today, Biggers explores how travelers must first understand Sardinia and its ancient and modern history to truly understand the rest of Italy.

-Thus, in the tradition of Kurlansky’s Basque History of the World, Peter Hessler’s Oracle Bones: A Journey Through in China, and Tim Parks’ narratives on Italy, In Sardinia is an engaging cultural history narrative that will inform, entertain and mesmerize a waiting readership.
+In the tradition of Mark Kurlansky’s Basque History of the World, Peter Hessler’s Oracle Bones: A Journey Through in China, and Frances Mayes’ and Tim Parks’ narratives on Italy, In Sardinia is a major new addition to travel writing and literature in Italy.

 Jeff Biggers is an American Book Award-winning historian, journalist and playwright.
 Based part-time in Italy since 1989, he is the recipient of the David Brower Award for Environmental Reporting, the Foreword Magazine Book of the Year for Travel Writing, a Lowell Thomas Award for Travel Journalism, and other honors.
 Author of ten books of cultural history and investigative reporting, his work has appeared in the New York Times, The Atlantic Monthly, Salon.com, and on National Public Radio and Public Radio International.
 For more information, visit: www.jeffbiggers.com